LoganJFisher/TeXSend/README.md

 ---
 ### Use Guide:

+This userscript currently only provides a button when Gmail is in "no split" mode.

 All LaTeX code must be placed inside of math delimiters.
 This also applies to matrices and arrays.

 **Accepted math delimiters include:**